basho/cuttlefish/README.md

 * one setting per line for easy scripting

 ## What's it look like to developers?
 How does Riak know what to do with those values?
-As a Riak developer, you defined them in the config schema like this:
+As a Riak developer, you define them in a configuration schema.
+The configuration schema will exist in the riak project, and be consumed by this project as it's way of understanding how to process `.conf` files.
+A schema is basically a project's set of rules for defining it's configuration file.

+Here's an example of what that looks like:

 ```erlang
 %% example of super basic mapping